mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 ##### 1:21:10

 **Question**: [Roshi](glossary#roshi), is the difference between the second and the third, then, that the second one, there is a goal, and the third, there is in a sense no goal?
+Is that what you mean?

 **Katagiri**: The goal in third type of [zazen](glossary#zazen) is broad.
 It's really broad.
 That goal is not [only] open to him, his practice, [but] also to others’ practice.
 It is open to everybody; everybody's goal.
 And also, it's open to not only the present, but also the past, present, and future – for [the] long range.
 The goal is extended through [the three times](glossary#three-times) – so it's huge.